HAFEEZAH029/profile-card-component/README.md

        What's Included;
 1. index.html — entry page containing the profile card markup.
+2. About.html- an about me page detailing important information about the engineer
+3. Contact.html- a page provided to allow users reach out to the engineer
 2. css/ — styles (e.g. styles.css).
-3. js/ — vanilla JS for interactivity (e.g. main.js
+3. js/ — vanilla JS for interactivity (e.g. main.js)
 4. README.md — this file with run, deploy, and testing instructions.

        DEMO
 The demo app would be available at: https://hafeezah029.github.io/profile-card-component/

       FEATURES
 1. Responsive layout (mobile-first)